svaarala/duktape/doc/testcases.rst

 * ``comment``: optional string to comment on testcase very shortly, this can be used to provide additional details on why a testcase fails for now.

+Testcases used to be executable directly prior to Duktape 1.1.
+With the include mechanism testcases need to be "prepared" before execution, but it can be done with a simple utility and the resulting prepped testcases are independent of the rest of the testing framework.

 Practices
 ---------